shmul/mule/README.md

 * can keep multiple sequences for the same metric with different retention settings.
 * metrics are organized in hierarchies.
 Sequences of parent nodes are automatically updated when their children are.
 * RESTful interface which can be used for graph generation and threshold monitoring (by tools like nagios).
+* Thresholds can be defined (Nagios like) and alerts generated

 # Definitions